On Lorentz Variability of Magnetically Dominated Relativistic Outflows: Observational Signatures

 Hence, we may estimate the time variability of the radiation flux using our Beltrami CK model as follows:

 where aperiodic part can be described by:

-We may now estimate observational time variability frequency for small observational angles ($\theta \ll 1$) as follows:
+We may now estimate the characteristic frequency temporal variability of the observed flux for small viewing angles ($\theta \ll 1$) and relativistic outflows ($\beta \simeq 1$) as follows:

 The expression for $\omega_{\rm obs}$ highlights a key conceptual result of this work.
-Although the magnetic field configuration is strictly stationary in the co-moving frame, its intrinsic spatial helicity gives rise to a well-defined temporal frequency in the observer’s frame.
+Although the magnetic field configuration is strictly stationary in the co-moving frame, its intrinsic spatial helicity give rise to a well-defined temporal frequency in the observer’s frame.
 In particular, a perfectly stationary Beltrami magnetic field in the co-moving frame produces an intrinsically periodic light curve in the observer frame, with the period set entirely by the bulk Lorentz factor $\Gamma$,the viewing angle $\theta$ and the parameter $k$ that describes the vertical variability of the helical magnetic field structure.
-We may identify this effect as \emph{relativistic aberration} of helical magnetic fields produced by Lorenz transformation.
+We may identify this effect as \emph{relativistic aberration} of helical magnetic fields produced by Lorentz transformation.

 Importantly, $\omega_{\rm obs}$ is not associated with any propagating wave or plasma instability.
 Instead, it reflects a purely kinematic mapping of spatial structure into apparent temporal variability through relativistic transformations.
-This establishes a previously unexplored channel for variability in relativistic jets, linking observed timescales directly to the topology of force-free magnetic fields.
-In this sense, time variability arises without any intrinsic time dependence of the magnetic field in the co-moving frame.
+This establishes a previously unexplored channel for variability in relativistic jets, linking observed timescales directly to the helical structure of force-free magnetic fields.

-The derived result provides an explicit and testable scaling, implying that measurements of variability timescales can directly constrain the magnetic pitch and topology of relativistic jets, even when the source is unresolved.
+The derived result provides an explicit and testable scaling, implying that measurements of variability timescales can directly constrain the magnetic pitch helical structure of relativistic magnetized jets, even when the source is unresolved.